pawelQHD/spring.pawel.demo.one/README.md

 Dependencies - Spring Web, Thymeleaf, Spring Security, Spring Boot DevTools I also missed adding: Spring Data JPA and MySQL Driver and had to add the manually later.
 ```
-Save the file in a directory (99-pawels-self-testing-projects) and launch InteliJ.
+Save the file in a directory (99-pawels-self-testing-projects) and launch IntelliJ.

 Go into Settings -> Build, Execution, Deployment -> Build project automatically.
 This allows DevTools to work and automatically re-build projects.